County of San Diego

 COVID-19 Emergency Rent and Utilities Assistance Program

 The County’s 2021 Emergency Rent and Utilities Assistance Program (ERAP) helps eligible households in qualifying areas who have been financially impacted by the COVID-19 pandemic.
 The program provides payment assistance for renters who need help with rent and utilities.
-Applications are currently being accepted.
-Awards are not guaranteed and are based on funding availability.
+Last day to submit an application is March 31st, 2022

 - Applications are assigned for review based on prioritization categories, subject to funding availability.

 - Documents can be provided after submitting application

 - New applications will no longer be accepted starting April 1, 2022.

 - ERAP will provide payment assistance for renters behind on rent and utilities.
 The County will pay 100 percent of unpaid rent and utility debt accrued from April 2020 through March 2022 only.

 The County will prioritize application selection based on the following:

 - Household income at or below 50% Area Median Income (AMI)

 - One or more household members are unemployed as of the date of the application for assistance and have not been employed for the 90 day period before such date (household income must not be above 80% AMI)